Polyamory: Polyamory rights organizations

 The Canadian Polyamory Advocacy Association (CPAA) was founded in 2009.
 It "advocates on behalf of Canadians who practice polyamory.
 It [also] promotes legal, social, government, and institutional acceptance and support of polyamory, and advances the interests of the Canadian polyamorous community generally."

 Loving More was an American non-profit organization formed to support and advocate on behalf of polyamorous people.
-Founded in 1985, Loving More claimed to be the oldest and longest-running polyamory organization; Loving More became inactive in March 2024.
+Founded in 1984, Loving More claimed to be the oldest and longest-running polyamory organization; Loving More became inactive in March 2024.

 The Organization for Polyamory and Ethical Non-monogamy (OPEN) was founded in the United States in 2022 as "a nonprofit organization dedicated to normalizing and empowering non-monogamous individuals and communities."

 The Polyamory Action Lobby (PAL) was founded in 2013 in Australia to fight cultural misconceptions about polyamorous people and to fight for their legal rights.

 The Polyamory Legal Advocacy Coalition (PLAC), based in the United States, "seeks to advance the civil and human rights of polyamorous individuals, communities, and families through legislative advocacy, public policy, and public education."

 The UK Polyamory Association (UKPA) was founded by Giulia Smith.
 Its mission statement is, “The UK Polyamory Association exists to support the needs of polyamorous people and communities across the UK.
 We aim to increase public awareness and acceptance of polyamory, and challenge stigma through advocacy, positive representation, and education.”

 Unitarian Universalists for Polyamory Awareness (UUPA) was founded in 2001.
 It "has as its mission to serve the Unitarian Universalist Association and the community of polyamorous people within and outside the UUA by providing support, promoting education, and encouraging spiritual wholeness regarding polyamory."

 Opposition

 Yasmin Nair, a co-founder of Against Equality, has criticized polyamory.
 She has stated that polyamorists are not inherently radical, and said that the discourse around polyamory is unengaging and not liberating, only fetishizing a "peculiar form of monogamy...and long-term relationships".
-In a 2013 article in The Guardian, Julie Bindel described polyamory a "co-opting and rebranding of polygamy".
+In a 2013 article in The Guardian, Julie Bindel described polyamory as "co-opting and rebranding of polygamy".
 She argued that contemporary proponents of polyamory often overlooked gender dynamics and characterized it as a choice predominantly made by "overwhelmingly white, affluent, university-educated, and privileged folk".
 The conservative National Review claimed that "widespread acceptance of polyamory could make society worse off" with supposed false notions of honesty.
 Conor Friedersdorf, writing in The Atlantic in 2015, expressed his opposition to polyamorous civil marriages.